reduxjs/redux-toolkit/docs/api/rtk-query/created-api/hooks.md

 The query arg is used as a cache key.
 Changing the query arg will tell the hook to re-fetch the data if it does not exist in the cache already, and the hook will return the data for that query arg once it's available.

+This hook combines the functionality of both `useQueryState` and `useQuerySubscription` together, and is intended to be used in the majority of situations.

 ## `useMutation`

 #### Signature